 ) and three more detailed structures have just been released (PDB entries 6b3r, 6bpz, 5z10

 ).
 They all reveal a complex molecular machine composed of three identical protein subunits.
 The subunits come together in the center to form a membrane-spanning ion channel, and three curving blades extend away from the channel.
-The blades are throught to probe the state of the surrounding membrane, opening the channel when the membrane is distorted.
+The blades are thought to probe the state of the surrounding membrane, opening the channel when the membrane is distorted.

 Piezo1 and Parasites

 Piezo proteins are essential in regulating many physiological processes, so embryos with inactive Piezo proteins do not survive long during development.
 However, a mutant form of Piezo1 protein can have an unusual, beneficial effect.
 These mutant channels are more active than usual and allow excess calcium to enter red blood cells.
 This has a domino effect on other channels and ultimately leads to dehydration of the cell.
 Normally this would be a problem, but in areas of the world plagued with malaria, the mutation is very common because the dehydrated cells are resistant to the malaria parasite.

 Bacteria have several small mechanosensitive channels,

 and higher organisms also have other options for sensing changes in cellular shape.
 Two are shown here.
 TRAAK (PDB entry 3um7